IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

     ls
     ```

-1. Run the following command to create a new project in OpenShift.
-A project allows a community of users to organize and manage their content in isolation from other communities.
+1. Run the following command to create a new project named `apps-was` in OpenShift.
+   - A project allows a community of users to organize and manage their content in isolation from other communities.
-   Reminder: Ensure you have run `oc login` command as directed in the step above before using OpenShift CLI.
+   - Ensure you have run `oc login` command as directed in the step above before using OpenShift CLI.

     ```
     oc new-project apps-was
+    ```

+    Example output:
+     ```
+     Now using project "apps-was" on server "https://c115-e.us-south.containers.cloud.ibm.com:32661".
+     . . .
      ```

 1. Run the following command to start building the image.
 Make sure to copy the entire command, including the `"."` at the end (which indicates current directory).
 This command will be explained later in the _Build image_ section.
 While the image is building continue with rest of the lab:
     ```
     docker build --tag image-registry.openshift-image-registry.svc:5000/apps-was/cos-was .